Jeroen Cornelissen

 Kasper's research is focusing on organic materials for energy storage, synthesis of nanoparticles and self-assembly.
 He is a fellow of the Royal Society of Chemistry and an elected fellow of the Royal Swedish Academy of Engineering Sciences.

-Ana Flávia Nogueira, Associate editor
+Ana Flávia Nogueira, Associate Editor

 University of Campinas, Brazil